My Personal Choice for a VPN

 Other characteristics that assure security

 • Mullvad only offers the OpenVPN and WireGuard security protocols.
 The older and insecure Point-to-Point Tunneling Protocol (PPTP) that some other VPNs offer is, admirably, not even available to Mullvad users.
-OpenVPN, on the other hand, is the currently accepted standard for secure connections.
+OpenVPN, on the other hand, is the “tried and true” protocol for secure connections.
 It is open-source and its security has been very well tested.
-WireGuard is also an open-source protocol that is considered by many to be the most promising VPN security protocol in development.
-Although WireGuard has not yet achieved full release status, it seems to have no major issues.
+WireGuard is also an open-source protocol that is considered by many to be the most promising VPN security protocol yet developed.
+Although relatively new, WireGuard is coming to be regarded as the most secure, easiest to use, and simplest VPN solution in the industry.

-I am currently using Mullvad with WireGuard on my iPhone and iPad and have found that the WireGuard claims of near-instantaneous establishment of secure tunneling and low battery consumption are indeed true.
+I am currently using Mullvad with WireGuard on my Macs and on my iPhone and iPad and have found that the WireGuard claims of near-instantaneous establishment of secure tunneling and low battery consumption are indeed true.
 (This is a significant improvement as compared to using the OpenVPN protocol on my mobile devices.)

 This is one parameter of Mullvad that, at first glance, is not quite optimal.
 Mullvad is based in Sweden, which is a member of the 14-eyes coalition of countries that share “signals intelligence” with one another. (“Signals intelligence,” to put it bluntly, is governmental spying on its own citizens.)
 Thus, Mullvad is under the jurisdiction of a government that may share covertly obtained information with the other 13 countries in the 14-eyes coalition.